Universal subdiffusive behavior at band edges from transfer matrix exceptional points

-Despite the analogy that between our setup and quasi-periodic systems, there is an interesting stark difference.
-Unlike our setup, for the quasi-periodic systems with mobility edge, the transition in conductance scaling with system size in presence of baths can be linked to a transition in nature of single-particle eigenstates of the system in absence of the baths.
-The single-particle eigenstates go from a delocalized to a localized regime, via a transition point where single-particle eigenstates show critical behavior.
+Despite the analogy between our setup and quasiperiodic systems, there are stark differences.
+Unlike our setup, for the quasiperiodic systems with mobility edge, the transition in conductance scaling with system size in presence of baths can be linked to a transition in nature of single-particle eigenstates of the system in absence of the baths (see, for example, \cite{DasSarma_1988,Luschen_2018,Ganeshan_2015,Li_2017, Wang_2020, Wang_2021,Archak_GAAH_2017}).
 This is very different from the transition observed in our set-up which is rooted in transition across EP of the transfer matrix of a unit cell.
+Note that, while a unit cell is well-defined for a periodic on-site potential, for quasiperiodic on-site potential, a unit cell does not exist.